Here is an A-Z list of immunology tests, together with a brief summary of the clinical applications of each. This is intended purely as a guide.

 - PR3 autoantibodies (cANCA) – c-ANCAs are directed to proteinase 3 and are typically associated with Wegener’s granulomatosis.

-- Serum Paraprotein identification/quantification – Additional information is provided under Serum Protein Electrophoresis and Bence Jones protein (urine immunofixation).
+- Serum Protein Electrophoresis– Additional information is provided under Serum Protein Electrophoresis and Bence Jones protein (urine immunofixation).

 - Serum Protein Electrophoresis – (see IgG, IgA, IgM electrophoresis)